katsenkatorz/Chess.com-Coordinates-Extension/README.md

 - Hover effect that highlights the square being hovered over
 - Works whether the board is flipped or not
 - Toggle button to enable/disable coordinate display
+- Hide/show Chess.com's original coordinates
+- Enable/disable the hover highlight effect
+- Show coordinates only on hover
+- Highlight coordinates on legal moves for selected pieces
+- Adjust the font size of coordinates (50-100%)
+- Adjust the contrast/opacity of coordinates (2-20%)

 ## Prerequisites